 It would be amazing.
 And it would sell.

 We don’t think that we are being too far-fetched either.
-Games such as Shadow of Colossus and Resident Evil 2 show that there is a sizable appetite for resurrecting old classics.
+Games such as “Shadow of Colossus” and “Resident Evil 2” show that there is a huge appetite for resurrected classics.

-Gamers who have have since grown up are willing to pay good money for a trip down memory lane.
+Gamers who have since grown up are willing to pay good money for a trip down memory lane.

 And what could be more powerful than a return to Shadow Moses?

-A couple of years ago, we wrote about how we miss the old Resident Evil games.
+A couple of years ago, we wrote about how we missed the old Resident Evil games.
 At the time, Capcom was straying further and further away from the survival horror aspect that made their series so successful in the first place.

 Hopefully, by writing this, we can also wish a Metal Gear Solid remake into existence.